gloriousLoaf/Psychic-Game/README.md

 * The player is instructed to type lowercase letters to guess what letter the psychic is thinking of.
 * Alerts interact with the player, notifying them when they have repeated a guess, or hit a non alphabetic character.
+* The Brain Guy slowly appears with each wrong guess, counting down your guess left!

 **Enjoy!**